catalyst/silverstripe-ableplayer/README.md

 * Adding sign-language support is possible with self-hosted videos, but not YouTube
 * Obtain auto-generated transcripts from YouTube videos
 * Querying Title and other metadata from APIs
+* The "first" chapter defined in the CMS is the default.
+The list should be sortable or otherwise configurable in the CMS

 ## Help needed